Install Lens Desktop#

 Backup and restore data#

 When updating to a major Lens Desktop version, user data such as clusters, preferences, and so on, migrates to new data structures.
-However, we recommend you to back up user data which is by default stored in the following directions:
+However, we recommend you to back up user data which is by default stored in the following directories:

-- MacOS
+MacOS

 ~/Library/Application Support/Lens/